 Prompt, regular attendance at school is crucial to your child's success.
 Our instructional day begins at 9:15 am and ends at 3:45 pm.
 Students arriving after 9:15 am are required to be signed in as tardy by a parent or guardian before being allowed to their classroom.
 It is very important for students to be on time so that they do not miss, nor disrupt, instructional time for themselves or others.
-As stated in an earlier section, students arriving in private vehicles MUST NOT arrive before 8:45 am, and should NOT be picked up prior to 3:45 pm.
+As stated in an earlier section, students arriving in private vehicles MUST NOT leave children off at the school before 8:45 am, and should NOT be picked up prior to 3:45 pm.